1,000+ Opportunities

 2025 PREP Noncompliance Letter to California Title V State Sexual Risk Avoidance Education (SRAE) Grantees

-Based on current listing details, eligibility includes: Public and nonprofit entities and combinations of such entities are eligible to apply unless they are part of the juvenile justice system.
+According to the current listing, eligibility includes: Public and nonprofit entities and combinations of such entities are eligible to apply unless they are part of the juvenile justice system.
 For profit organizations are not eligible.
 Private institutions of higher education must be non-profit entities.
 In selecting applications for award, ACF shall give priority to eligible applicants who have demonstrated experience in providing services to runaway and homeless youth.
 Applications from individuals (including sole proprietorships) and foreign entities are not eligible.
 Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.
 Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, Local, State, Tribal, Other Local Government Consortium, Regional Organization (Intrastate), or Other Local Government Combination, Nonprofit Organization, Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized), Not-for-Profit Organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program